 38. Trellick Tower bookends by Susan Bradley Design

 You can also get Battersea Power Station, but the Trellick Tower bookends are the headline act for me.

 Of course, please do check out Battersea Power Station if you prefer that and the concept works for you.
-But if you like this, it is made from coated steel and designed in the shape of Goldfinger’s iconic building and sold in that bold shade of red.
+But if you like this, it is made from coated steel designed in the shape of Goldfinger’s iconic building and sold in that bold shade of red

-£18.40 is the individual price, and if you want a pair, you can get a pair.
+£18.40 is the individual price, and if you want a pair, you can get one.
 But it is twice the price.

 40. Sheffield Park Hill Flats birdhouse by Fledgling Designs

 Another you might recall from my modern house birdhouse rundown and probably the most talked-about example of them all.

 Yes, this is a handmade birdhouse based on Sheffield’s brutalist icon Park Hill.
 It’s a design you’ll love or hate, but I know enough of you love it for it to make the cut in this guide.

 A practical addition to your garden, a talking point and something unique to you as each one is handmade.
 In the sale too, at £48.75.

 41. Spilay mini midcentury modern dollhouse with furniture